This section here provides an overview of the key concepts and terms used in Canton and DAML.

 Domain: The domain provides total ordered, guaranteed delivery multi-cast to the participants.
 This means that participant nodes communicate with each other by sending end-to-end encrypted messages through the domain.
 The sequencer service of the domain orders these messages without knowing about the content and ensures that every participant receives the messages in the same order.
 The other services of the domain are the mediator and the domain identity manager.

-Virtual Global Ledger: While every participant has his own private contract store (PCS), the Canton Transaction Protocol guarantees that the contracts which are stored in the PCS are well-authorized and that any change to the store is justified, authorized and valid.
+Virtual Global Ledger: While every participant has their own private contract store (PCS), the Canton Transaction Protocol guarantees that the contracts which are stored in the PCS are well-authorized and that any change to the store is justified, authorized and valid.
 The result is that every participant only possesses a small part of the virtual global ledger.
 All the local stores together make up that virtual global ledger and they are thus synchronized.
 The Canton transaction protocol guarantees that the virtual ledger provides integrity, privacy, transparency and auditability.
 The ledger is logically global, even though physically, it runs on segregated and isolated domains that are not aware of each other.

 Party: A keyword of DAML, representing a party on a DAML based ledger.
 Parties in DAML are used the express authorization and observation privileges and are used to capture rights and obligations between each other.
 Parties are hosted on participant nodes.
 A participant node can host more than one party.
 In Canton, a party can be hosted on several participant nodes simultaneously.